bettinacomte/Processynth/README.md

 # Processynth

-This prodject is about making noise with processing
+This project is about making noise with processing